European satellites launched to eye Earth's magnetic field

 "Swarm is an essential mission, not only for Europe but also for the world," ESA Director General Jean-Jacques Dordain told Reuters following the launch.
 "We cannot live on planet Earth without this (magnetic) shield."

-The Swarm mission was developed and built by European aerospace group EADS's Astrium unit.
+The Swarm mission was developed and built by European aerospace group EADS's EAD.PA Astrium unit.

 (Reporting by Maria Sheahan; editing by Ron Askew)